magicasaservice/magic-timer/README.md

 # ⏱️ MagicTimer

-> A event based timer for Node.js and the browser.
+> Event based timer for Node.js and the browser.

 ## 📦 Install